This post may contain affiliate links. If you make purchase after clicking a link, I may receive a commission at no extra cost to you.

 Sometimes just a simple natural extract like vanilla or almond will do the trick to add a touch of sweetness and hints of flavor.
 This is a much healthier way to sweeten coffee.

 Exchange your spoonfuls of sugar in your morning cup of coffee with a few drops of hazelnut extract.
 It will add a sweet nutty flavor to your drink.
 Be careful as half a teaspoon is enough extract to add flavor to ten cups of coffee.

 If you’ve been adding too much sugar to your coffee, why not switch to almond extract?
 The extract will add a warm and nutty flavor to your coffee without any extra sugar.
 Remember to start with a couple of drops as almond extract has a strong flavor.

 Reduce your sugar intake by picking up pure vanilla extract at your local grocery store.
 It adds flavor without adding any extra sugar to your morning beverage.
 Be sure to read the label as some brands do add sugar to their extract.

 Peppermint extract is a good alternative to adding table sugar to your coffee as well.
 And if you love peppermint lattes, try adding both peppermint extract and plant-based milk such as almond milk to your coffee.
 You’ll get the flavor without any added sugar!

 Have you coffee lovers considered substituting yacon syrup for white sugar in your coffee?
-Yacon syrup comes from the roots of the yacon plant.
-Plus it may improve diabetes along with kidney and digestive disorders.
+Yacon syrup comes from the root vegetable yacon, which is a starchy tuber.
+It may improve diabetes along with kidney and digestive disorders.